uqrs/libblueskies/README.md

 ## Overview
 Hopefully a tool to turn 3DS Flipnote Studio 3D flips into something a regular PC can display.
 Why's it called libblueskies?
 Well, my initial motivation for making this tool was to deserialise all of [mellowforests'](http://mellowforests.deviantart.com/) (previously known as 'Blueskies') flipnotes.
 And it's better than... "deflippifier".

+*libblueskies* is in early development at the moment.
+Consequently, it is far from viable to employ it for practical use.
+Bugs are everywhere, it's slow (maybe), and badly documented (for now).
 ### Depencencies:
 - Lua 5.3 or higher.
 - sox, more likely.